Block 1a & 1b

 In the next few years Zeeburgereiland will turn into a completely new urban area.
 An area with approximately 6.000 houses and district related facilities.

 Our location lies on the northern tip of the island close to the slope of the Schellingwouder bridge that marks the corner of Zeeburgereiland.
-Here we were asked to design approximately 145 apartments spread over two buildings on top of a half sunken garage.
+Here we were asked to design 144 apartments spread over two buildings on top of a half sunken garage.

 This location inspired us to view the project as a way to articulate and make a heterogeneous ensemble where architectural and urban elements work together.